idaholab/moose/modules/xfem/doc/content/syntax/XFEM/index.md

-# XFEM Action System
+# XFEM

-!syntax description /XFEM/XFEMAction

-## Overview
+## Description

 The `XFEM` block must be supplied to run any MOOSE simulations using XFEM.
-It provides general solution parameters to XFEM.
+The [XFEMAction](/actions/XFEMAction.md) is associated with this block and performs the key model setup tasks.
+The `XFEM` input syntax block provides an interface to specify parameters related to XFEM.
 Including this block in the input file serves several functions:

 - Causes an algorithm to be run at defined intervals to split the mesh based on a set of evolving defined interfaces.
 - Causes a modified quadrature rule to be used to correctly integrate elements split by these interfaces.